-Highlights of the meeting were addresses by Speaker of the House, Bill Clayton and Senator Max Sherman, Senatorial District 31, Amarillo, In the opening session the keynote address was delivered by Judge Fields.
+Highlights of the meeting were addresses by Speaker of the House, Bill Clayton and Senator Max Sherman, Senatorial District 31, Amarillo.
+In the opening session the keynote address was delivered by Judge Fields.

 New officers were elected at the final meeting of the convention and Judge Fields was elected president of the association for the incoming year of 1975-76.
-Howard County and the city of Big Spring were selected as the site for the 1976 conference which will be held in October, 1976,

-Projects for the coming year will be the acquisition and restoration of some property in Langtry near the ludge Roy Bean Museum to be known as the Texas Justice of the Peace Museum
+Howard County and the city of Big Spring were selected as the site for the 1976 conference which will be held in October.
+1976.
+Projects for the coming year will be the acquisition and restoration of some property in Langtry near the Judge Roy Bean Museum to be known as the Texas Justice of the Peace Museum.

-English and in Spanish and voters may vote in either language.
+The ballots are printed in English and in Spanish and voters may vote in either language.
 There are eight separate propositions on the ballot which would completely revise the present constitution.
-Proposition number 1 is the constitutional amendment revising the separation of powers, Legislative, and Executive provisions of the Texas Constitution, The proposal makes no real change in the basic structure of state government, It does provide for single-member districts, annual sessions of the legislature, a commission, appointed by elected officials to set salaries for legislators; and several minor provisions which would grant more power to the legislature.
-Proposition No. 2 creates a new Article V, The Judiciary, School Funds remain intact which governs the powers and as do the Permanent and organization of the state court system.
-Among other things, it provides for the a new Article VI.
-Voter Qualifications and Elections It provides that a person who is at least 18 years of age, is not a convicted felon in prison on parole or probation, or is not mentally incompetent, would be qualified to vote under laws enacted by the Legislature.
+Proposition number 1 is the constitutional amendment revising the separation of powers, Legislative, and Executive provisions of the Texas Constitution.
+The proposal makes no real change in the basic structure of state government.
+It does provide for single-member districts, annual sessions of the legislature, a commission, appointed by elected officials to set salaries for legislators; and several minor provisions which would grant more power to the legislature.
+Proposition No. 2 creates

+Permanent and Available a new Article V, The Judiciary, School Funds remain intact which governs the powers and organization of the state court system.
+Among other things, it provides for the merger of the Court of Crimi-